nhwivo/nhwivo.github.io/docs/my-projects/process_MSA.md

 ### Introduction
 ---------------------------------------------------------------
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;While working with Dr. Martinez, a postdoctoral researcher from <a href="https://www.floridamuseum.ufl.edu/kawahara-lab/" target="_blank">Kawahara Lab</a>, a research lab investigating the evolution of butterflies and moths at the Florida Museum of Natural History, I was presented with a problem pertaining to cleaning a multiple sequence alignment (MSA) file.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This MSA file contained <a href="https://www.genome.gov/genetics-glossary/Locus" target="_blank">loci</a>, whcih are the locations of genes within a genome) important for Dr. Martinez's <a href="https://bio.libretexts.org/Bookshelves/Introductory_and_General_Biology/Book%3A_Introductory_Biology_(CK-12)/05%3A_Evolution/5.12%3A_Phylogenetic_Classification" target="_blank">phylogenetic classification</a> of the Noctuoidea (owlet moth) family.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This MSA file contained <a href="https://www.genome.gov/genetics-glossary/Locus" target="_blank">loci</a>, which are the locations of genes within a genome, important for Dr. Martinez's <a href="https://bio.libretexts.org/Bookshelves/Introductory_and_General_Biology/Book%3A_Introductory_Biology_(CK-12)/05%3A_Evolution/5.12%3A_Phylogenetic_Classification" target="_blank">phylogenetic classification</a> of the Noctuoidea (owlet moth) family.
 However, there were genetic information in the regions between these loci, also called flanking regions, that prevented proper phylogenetic analysis.
-Therefore they needed to be removed.
+Therefore, they needed to be removed.
 ![MSA_problem](/assets/img/process_MSA_problem.png)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In the past, this issue has been resolved by manually deleting regions between the loci.
 With this particular dataset, however, the number of flanking regions that needed to be cleaned was too large (385 sequences each with many loci), which proved tedious and time consuming to be done by hand.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To remove the extra data in these flanking regions, I wrote an *object oriented Python script* that iterates through every sequences in a given multiple alignment file, and edits them so that each flanking regions are like that of a given reference genome.
 The full script can be found on my <a href="https://github.com/nhwivo/clean-MSA-loci/blob/main/clean_MSA_loci.py" target="_blank">Github</a>.